Winipedia/pyrig/README.md

 4. **Automatic Updates**: Updates config files when their definitions change
 5. **Automatic Enforcement**: Session fixture ensures all configs are correct before tests run

+**Subclass Discovery Behavior**:

+The machinery uses intelligent subclass discovery that only executes the most specific (leaf) implementations.
+If you create a custom config by subclassing an existing config class, only your custom subclass will be executed, not the parent class.
+This prevents duplicate config file creation and ensures that your customizations take precedence.

 **Note**: If you do not wish to have a specific config file managed by the machinery, you can make the file empty and pyrig will not overwrite it, however the file must exist.

 ### Extending Configuration Files